The Role of the Social Worker

 St Columba’s School Social Worker

-Jenny Maughan can be contacted at St Columba’s School every Tuesday and Wednesday.
-This is a free service and is part of St Columba’s School’s ongoing commitment to the pastoral care needs of the students and school community.
+Our School Social Worker is a free service and is part of St Columba’s School’s ongoing commitment to the pastoral care needs of the students and school community.
 Discussions and any records kept by the social worker are considered as private and treated confidentially.

 School Social Work Services